FIVAN0/capacitor-sunmi-printer/README.md

 Paper cutting

-Note: there's some distance between printhead and cutter, which will be automatically complemented by calling the interface.
+Note: there’s some distance between printhead and cutter, which will be automatically complemented by calling the interface.

 Note: Only available for desktop terminals with cutter function.